 Thank you for taking the time to join us here at Pacific Saw and Anvil.
 We are a small family run Blacksmith shop located in the rural town of Susanville in Northern California.
 Everything we sell is made here by our Blacksmith, Than.

-We specialize in fireplace tools, barbecue sets, and functional art for the home and garden.
+We specialize in heirloom quality fireplace tools, barbecue sets, and functional art for the home and garden.
 We offer personalized fire pokers and steak flippers to commemorate those special moments in life.
-Our Christmas Stocking hangers are a best seller at the holiday season, of heirloom quality sure to be passed down through the generations.
+Our Christmas Stocking hangers are a best seller at the holiday season, sure to be passed down through the generations.

 Than has enjoyed working with metal for as long as he can remember.
 Growing up on his family farm, he worked with his father building and repairing a wide variety of items needed for daily life on a farm.
 His father gave him a solid foundation of knowledge and skills working with tools and equipment.